 Now you have a time-efficient way to do so.

-Please join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA - - for a very special 2-part presentation entitled, “The Basics of Trust & Estate Income Taxation”.
+Please join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA on Wednesday, June 21st, 2017 & Thursday, June 22nd, 2017 at 9am Pacific Time (12pm Eastern Time) - - for a very special 2-part presentation entitled, “The Basics of Trust & Estate Income Taxation”

-On these two 90-minute programs, in his usual to-the-point and understandable teaching style, Bob Keebler will cover just what you “need to know” about:
+On these two 90-minute teleconferences, in his usual to-the-point and understandable teaching style, Bob Keebler will cover just what you “need to know” about: